metamath/lamp-guide/docs/11/index.md

 * Box (step selector): Select this box to select or unselect this step.
-  Many commands work on the "currently selected step(s)", so it's important to be able to select them all.
+  Many commands work on the "currently selected step(s)", so it's important to be able to easily select steps.
-  Use the box in the editor command bar to select or deselect all steps.
+  Use the box in the [editor command icon bar](#editor-command-icon-bar) to select or deselect all steps.
 * Proof status (if present): If there's a green checkmark following the step selector box, a recent unification has confirmed that this step is proven given its context and its